Our Mission

 Who We Are

-Hi, we are Nigel, Jan & Michael
+Hi, we are Nigel & Jan

-We are three sailors from the US/England and Germany.
+We are sailors from the US/England and Germany.
 Our passion is boats and the technical systems on board.

 This is why we started BOATHOWTO: To help other boaters and sailors to keep their boats safe and provide a reliable resource for advice and support.